aatishgupta25/mini_autograd_engine/README.md

 Most people use `.backward()` in PyTorch without understanding how it works.
 This project **builds that functionality from scratch**, helping demystify:

-* How frameworks compute gradients
 * How operation graphs are constructed dynamically
 * How the chain rule is applied to propagate gradients backward

 It's useful for:

 * Learning backpropagation
-* Showcasing deep technical skills to recruiters
 * Building mental models of how neural networks learn

 ---